HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 Gender: Male <br /> </td>
 <td>Input: Above criteria can be entered for the 3 Match scenarios <br />
 1. Output: The top result returned is NHI: ZAU8023 <br />
-Output: only a surname is present <br />
 2. Output: The top result returned is NHI: ZAV8657 <br />
-Output: only a given name is present <br />
 3. Output: The top result returned is NHI: ZHS7524 <br />
-Output: multiple names present</td>
+Output: Application does not error <br /> Application returns all name parts when present <br /> Order of name parts is clear to the user</td>
 <td>Mandatory</td></tr>
 </table>